frankagathos/gatsby-with-php-form/README.md

 ## Installation

-From your console cd to the root dir ans:
+From your console cd to the projects root directory and run:
-1. run **npm install**, to install npm packages.
+1. **npm install**, to install npm packages.
-2. run **npm start**, to start the development server.
+2. **npm start**, to start the development server.

 ## Quick start for Gatsby